All the signs are there. Your fast-growing infant is finally ready to start eating solid baby food. So….how is that supposed to happen?

 Actually, let me revise that.

 I have a terrible, gut-wrenching, bile-wretching fear of watching anyone’s kids choke.
-(That means yours.)
+(That includes yours.)

 So my first rule is to transform that food into something that they absolutely cannot choke on.
 This means…